Alibaba Stock: Is It a Good Buy?

 How Does Alibaba Make Money?

 The majority of Alibaba’s revenue comes from online advertising on its various websites.
-With a self-reported 279 million active buyers and 8.5 million active sellers each year, and 14.5 billion orders streaming in every year, Alibaba has the benefit of a huge audience to advertise to.
+With a self-reported 1 billion annual active users, including 891 million consumers across its various retail platforms in China, Alibaba has the benefit of a huge audience to advertise to.

 The company also makes commissions on sales, fulfillment and online payments.